 “Nothing new around here,” I joked.

 My father stared over the surface of me.
-He wondered whose car was parked in his driveway.
+Whose car was parked in the driveway?

 “Sugar, that’s your son’s car,” my mother said.
 “You know that.”